Prof. Dr. Oman Fathurahman, M.Hum.

 In 2008, he has in charge as the President of the Indonesian Association for Nusantara Manuscripts or Masyarakat Pernaskahan Nusantara (Manassa), and reelected in 2012 for the second period until 2016.
-He is also one of the editors of the Indonesian Journal Studia Islamika which is published by the Center for the Study of Islam and Society, Syarif Hidayatullah State Islamic University of Jakarta.
+He is also the Managing Editor of the Indonesian Journal Studia Islamika which is published by the Center for the Study of Islam and Society, Syarif Hidayatullah State Islamic University of Jakarta.

 His research interest are Shattariyah Sufi Order in Southeast Asia, Indonesian Islamic History, manuscripts of natural disasters, and Indonesian Islamic manuscript studies in general.

 He wrote articles and books on his subjects, and among them are Shattariyah Silsilah in Aceh, Java, and Mindanao (March 2016, ILCAA Tokyo Unviersity of Foreign Studies), Ithaf al-Dhaki: Tafsir Wahdatul Wujud bagi Muslim Nusantara (2012), A Provisional Catalogue of Southeast Asian Kitabs of Sophia University (2010, 2nd edition 2015; co-author with Midori KAWASHIMA), Aceh Manuscripts: Dayah Tanoh Abee Collection (2010, with Toru AOYAMA and others), Catalogue of Aceh Manuscripts: Ali Hasjmy Collection (2007, with Munawar Holil), Tarekat Syatariyah di Minangkabau (2003), Menyoal Wahdatul Wujud: Kasus Abdurrauf Singkel di Aceh Abad ke 17 (1999), and World Guide to Indonesian Manuscript Collection (1999, co-author with Henri Chambert-Loir).